Nevenall/ghosting-the-edge/03 Gearing Up.md

 Guardian Ls are roughly spherical robots about two and a half feet in diameter.
 They have eight extendable spider legs and one automatic weapon pod on each side, somewhat like arms.
 The Guardian L is programmed to defend with lethal force, hence the L in its name.
 They operate best in pairs so that one can pin down an intruder with automatic fire and the other can apply lethal force.

-**Good At (+2)**
+###### Good At (+2)

-Patrolling a facility or parameter
+- Patrolling a facility or parameter

-detecting unauthorized targets
+- detecting unauthorized targets

-Shooting at targets identified as unauthorized
+- Shooting at targets identified as unauthorized

-Analyzing credentials
+- Analyzing credentials

-identifying falsified or invalid credentials
+- identifying falsified or invalid credentials

-Defending against physical attacks
+- Defending against physical attacks

-**Bad At (-2)**
+###### Bad At (-2)

-Fighting hand to hand
+- Fighting hand to hand

-Quick reaction actions
+- Quick reaction actions

-Anything requiring hands and arms
+- Anything requiring hands and arms

-**Autonomous** - The Guardian L can operate itself and proceed according to its role as a facility guard.
+**Autonomous**​—The Guardian L can operate itself and proceed according to its role as a facility guard.

-**2 Integrated HK Super Autos** - +2 to create automatic fire based advantages.
+**2 Integrated HK Super Autos**​—+2 to create automatic fire based advantages.

-**Armor Plating** - +2 to defend against ballistics.
+**Armor Plating**​—+2 to defend against ballistics.

 ##### micro air vehicles, or MAVs